Q: What is Amazon WorkSpaces?

-No. You can use any of the free clients provided by AWS, which includes client applications for Windows, Mac OS X, Chromebooks, iOS, Fire tablets, and Android tablets, or Chrome or Firefox web browsers, to access your Amazon WorkSpaces.
+A: No. You can use any of the free clients provided by AWS, which includes client applications for Windows, macOS, iPadOS, Android tablets, and Android-compatible Chrome OS devices, or Chrome or Firefox web browsers, to access your Amazon WorkSpaces.

 Q: Which operating systems are supported by the Amazon WorkSpaces client applications?

 A: Please refer to the WorkSpaces Clients documentation.

 Q: Which mobile devices are supported by the Amazon WorkSpaces client application?

 A: Amazon WorkSpaces clients are available for the following devices: